On This Page

 - processingInformation.authorizationOptions. initiator.type

-- Set tocustomer.
+- Set the value tocustomer.

 - processingInformation.authorizationOptions. initiator.storedCredentialUsed